Sunshine Fest 2026

 Open data

 Advances in affirmative disclosure.
 Why wait for a request?
 Post it online first!
+And what happens when certain regimes start taking it back down?

 - Lindita Camaj, University of Florida